Keen Oregon PCT

 Price Paid: $136

 Big toe box means great comfort.
 These boots took me to the bottom of the top of the world and kept me dry whilst doing it.
-From desert to the high Himalayas, this is a boot to own!
+From tropical cloud forests of the Andes to the high Himalayas, this is a boot to own!

 - Sticky treads

 - Good for a larger girl packing a load